-This area is also home to large mangrove ecosystems which, in addition to providing shelter and food to the fish fauna have important ecological (flood control, carbon sequestration, etc.) and economic functions (oyster farming and use of firewood, fishing, etc.).
-Located in this region, the Saloum estuary is of particular interest due to the important biodiversity it supports.
+This area is also home to large mangrove ecosystems which, in addition to providing shelter and food to the fish fauna, have important ecological (flood control, carbon sequestration, etc.) and economic functions (oyster farming and use of firewood, fishing, etc.).
+Mangroves developed mainly in the downstream parts along the banks of rivers and "bolons": between 590 and 800 kilometers.

+Located in this region, the Saloum estuary (figure 1) is of particular interest due to the important biodiversity it supports.
 It is a big estuarine complex with a drainage basin of 29,720 km2 (4,309 km2 for the estuarine part), opening in the Atlantic Ocean by three main distributaries with an estuarine functioning: the Saloum to the north, the Bandiala to the south and the Diomboss in between.
 The Saloum is relatively wide (1-2 km) and deep (13 to 25 m) between its mouth and Foundiougne but after till Kaolack it is narrow (<500m) with depths always less than 8 m.
 The Diomboss has a main width of 4 km with depths between 10 and 25 m.